richwynmorris/RB109_written_assessment_practise/practice_test/richard_wa_2.md

 a new array object.
 If the value is true, it reassigns the value with the returned value and, if it false, it returns `false`.

-The returned value of the `.map` method will be [false, trip, false, false, talk].
+The returned value of the `.map` method will be [false, true, false, false, true].

 This demonstates the concept of transformation through the use of the .map method.
 Moreover, it demonstrates the implicit